Online Master of Arts in Criminal Justice

 Online criminal justice classes

 You can gain additional knowledge tied to your preferred career path by selecting electives in areas such as corrections, management and policing.
-The program concludes with a capstone course where you can engage in a holistic academic project that ties together your educational experience and, if applicable, prior experience in the field.
+This program concludes with a capstone course that ties together your educational experience and, if applicable, prior experience in the field.

 Applied Data Analysis in Criminal Justice